adgellida/chocolateyautomaticpackages/ReadMe.md

 ##not automatic yet##

 * arduinoide - not automatic yet
-* designsparkpcb - not automatic yet
-* drivergenius - not automatic yet
 * dumeter - not automatic yet
 * easybcd - not automatic yet
 * geany - not automatic yet